NightOwlEyes/Linux-RGB-Keyboard-Controller-for-Gigabyte-G5-Laptop/README.md

 # Linux-RGB-Keyboard-Controller-for-Gigabyte-G5-Laptop
-**LLinux on Gigabyte Laptops has few drivers that support LED activation for the keyboard.
+**Linux on Gigabyte Laptops has few drivers that support LED activation for the keyboard.
 This project provides a complete solution based on the "tuxedo-keyboard" driver, allowing you to control your keyboard's RGB backlight via Terminal and native Fn keys.**

 >[!CAUTION]
 >**This guide was performed on Fedora Linux 42 (kernel 6.14.0-63.fc42.x86_64).
 Compatibility with the latest kernels (e.g., 6.15.x+) is not guaranteed.
 Other Linux distributions may require different package names.**